-Poisoning has occurred in dogs following ingestion of seedless or seeded grape varieties, commercial or homegrown fruits, red or green grapes/raisins, organic or non-organic fruits, and grape pressings from wineries.
+Poisoning has occurred in dogs following ingestion of seedless or seeded grape varieties, commercial or homegrown grapes, red or green grapes/raisins, organic or non-organic, and grape pressings from wineries.
 Foods containing grapes, raisins, and currants (such as raisin bran cereal, trail mix, granola mix, baked goods) are all potential sources of poison.
 Grape jellies, grape juice and wine do not appear to cause a toxicity concern.

 What is the toxic dose?

-Unfortunately, there is no well-established toxic dose for any of these fruits but two principles seem to prevail: 1) Dogs are more likely to become poisoned if they ingest large amounts of fruit and, 2) there is significant individual sensitivity amongst dogs.
-Some dogs appear to tolerate small doses of the fruit without consequence while other dogs may develop poisoning after the ingestion of just a few grapes or raisins.
-There is no way to predict which dogs may be more sensitive.
+Unfortunately, there is no well-established toxic dose for any of these fruits but there are two principles to keep in mind: 1) Dogs are more likely to become poisoned if they ingest large amounts of fruit and, 2) there appears to be ‘individual’ sensitivity in dogs.
+Some dogs appear to be tolerate to small doses of the fruit without consequence while other dogs may develop poisoning after eating just a few grapes or raisins.
+At this time, there is no way to predict which dogs may be more sensitive.

 Why are raisins, grapes, and currants toxic?

 Currently, it is not known why these fruits are toxic.
-Over the years, there has been speculation as to whether the toxicity may be due to a mycotoxin (a toxic substance produced by a fungus or mold) may be the cause.
-Some suspect a salicylate (aspirin-like) drug may be naturally found in the grape, resulting in decreased blood flow to the kidneys.
+Over the years, there has been speculation as to whether the toxicity may be due to a mycotoxin (a toxic substance produced by a fungus or mold) or a salicylate (aspirin-like) drug that may be naturally found in the grape, resulting in decreased blood flow to the kidneys.
 More recently, it has been considered that tartaric acid may be the cause.
-However, to date, no specific toxic agent has been identified.
-Since it is currently unknown why these fruits are toxic, any exposure should be a cause for concern.
+However, to date, no specific toxic agent has been clearly identified.
+Since it is currently unknown why these fruits are toxic, any exposure should be a cause for potential concern.

-What should I do if my dog eats grapes or raisins?
+What should I do if my dog eats grapes or raisons?

-If you suspect that your pet has eaten any of these fruits, please contact your veterinarian or Pet Poison Helpline, an animal poison control service, immediately.
-Do not waste any time.
-Since there are still many unknowns associated with this poisoning, it is better not to take any chances when it comes to your dog's health.
-As with any toxin, the sooner the poisoning is diagnosed and treated, the less dangerous for your pet, and the less expensive therapy will be for you.
+If you suspect that your pet has eaten any of these fruits, contact your veterinarian, Pet Poison Helpline or an animal poison control service immediately.
+Since there are still many unknowns associated with this poisoning, it is better not to take any risks when it comes to your dog's health.
+As with any toxin, the sooner the poisoning is diagnosed and treated, the less dangerous it will be for your pet, and the less expensive therapy will be for you.